 Each Engineering Scholar receives a $5,500 scholarship, renewable annually based on a separate application, academic performance and program participation.
 In addition, each student receives a one-time $1,000 global study grant for a university-approved study abroad or Study USA experience.

 Ready to Apply?

 The Fellows and Scholars application is due January 15.
 Students may apply for up to two Fellows and two Scholars programs.
 Students with substantial and broad leadership experiences in their high school and/or communities are competitive candidates for Elon’s Scholars programs.
+Students should have a GPA of 3.8 or higher.
 Twenty Engineering Scholars will be selected in each first-year class.